Are BPD "Drama Queens" Manipulative, Sadistic, and Worse?

 To Dr. Heitler,

-I wrote to you after reading three of your articles published in the Psychology Today website: "Evil Genes?
+I wrote to you after reading three of your posts published in the Psychology Today website: "Evil Genes?
 An Unconventional Perspective On BPD," "From Cute Little Girl To Boderline Personality" and "You Can End Your Borderline Personality Style."

 I have to say I disagree with a fundamental tenet especially of the first article which refers to "manipulative" or even "sadistic" behaviours of BPD sufferers.
 The choice of the term "manipulative" suggests some kind of Machiavellian scheming and cunning to reach objectives which are not immediately obvious.